Bible103

 A voice speaks from the bush, telling Moses to go to Pharoah and bring the people out of Egypt.
 Moses asks what he should say if the Israelite leaders demand to know the name of the one who spoke from the bush.

 In answer, God then reveals His name.
 Exodus 3:14 writes that “God said to Moses, “I AM WHO I AM.
 This is what you are to say to the Israelites: ‘I AM has sent me to you.’”
-You can understand I AM as God saying here that He is “Being itself” or “pure existence.”
+You can understand I AM as God saying here that He is “being itself” or “pure existence.”

 Exodus 3:15 continues, “God also said to Moses, “Say to the Israelites, ‘The I AM, the God of your fathers—the God of Abraham, the God of Isaac and the God of Jacob—has sent me to you.”